auth-global/self-documenting-cryptography/README.md

 I also went with cryptoacoustics because I am interested in hi-fi audio and professional sound reinforcement systems, and was thinking a fair bit about those topics while I was developing cryptoacoustics.

-I am sure I would have found cryptoacoustics to be a rather suprising concept as recently as July 2022.
-That reminded me of the pleasantly surprising acoustics of Chicago's Field Museum of Natural History, which I remember my swing choir exploring on performance-adjacent field trip.
-While that kind of effect is better experienced in person, Malinda provides a reasonable demonstration of the kinds of acoustic effects that are possible in [Singing in Church](https://www.youtube.com/watch?v=H6zswBOzxig) on YouTube.
+I am sure I would have found cryptoacoustics to be a rather surprising concept as recently as July 2022.
+That reminded me of the pleasantly surprising acoustics of [Chicago's Field Museum of Natural History](https://www.fieldmuseum.org/), which I remember my [swing choir](https://en.wikipedia.org/wiki/Glee_\(TV_series\)) exploring on a performance-adjacent field trip.
+While that kind of effect is better experienced in person, Malinda provides a reasonable YouTube demonstration of the kinds of acoustic effects that are possible in [Singing in Church](https://www.youtube.com/watch?v=H6zswBOzxig).

 I was also amused to first read Niels Provos' retrospective on [Bcrypt at 25](https://www.usenix.org/publications/loginonline/bcrypt-25-retrospective-password-security) sometime in late August or early September of 2023, in a context where I had already compared the cryptoacoustics of bcrypt in the G3P to a subwoofer.
 I found out that Niels has a cybersecurity-themed EDM (Electronic Dance Music) project under his moniker [activ8te](https://activ8te.bandcamp.com/).
 EDM music is certainly known for it's relatively heavy use of synth bass, which makes those subs woof.